nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 - The beast stands over Hicks and roars.
 Then, in a single bite, it swallows Hicks down.
 - Ella screams and unloads shot after shot into the creature along with Erastis.
 - The fight is fast and bloody.
 By the end, the creature and guards are dead and Hicks is gone.
-- The cavern is oddly quiet as the echos of gunshots fade.
-There's little time to mourn Hicks; they need to decide what to do, and fast.
+- The cavern is oddly quiet as the echos of gunshots and the final roar of the beast fade.
+There's likely little time to mourn Hicks; they need to decide what to do, and fast.